adityatakharya/flexio/README.md

 - Created a Docker container to streamline deployment.
 (FFmpeg should be installed on the machine to work properly and that's why, docker was the right option)
 - Imported spawn for child_process in Node.js.
 - Configured a Docker container with Ubuntu, CURL, Node.js, and FFmpeg for video processing.
-Refer to [Dockerfile](https://github.com/adityatakharya/flexio/blob/main/Dockerfile ) for more.
+(Refer to [Dockerfile](https://github.com/adityatakharya/flexio/blob/main/Dockerfile ) for more.)
 - Defined the ports.
-Refer [docker-compose](https://github.com/adityatakharya/flexio/blob/main/docker-compose.yml) for more.
+(Refer to [docker-compose](https://github.com/adityatakharya/flexio/blob/main/docker-compose.yml) for more.)
 - Ran the server using docker-compose up

 ### Step 5: Implementing User Authentication